 So why would we want to find our notes in this way, using an “intermediate note” rather than just finding our target note directly?
 There are two main reasons for this:

 1: because our positional sense – both absolute and relative – is much stronger for the lower fingers than it is for the higher fingers.
 In other words, to correctly locate any one hand position, it is often easier and safer to find the first finger (or thumb in the higher regions) than finding the higher fingers in their corresponding position.
 This is especially true in the Intermediate and Thumb Regions of the fingerboard.

 2: because the lower finger can be plucked gently by a higher finger Left-hand Pizzicato to check its intonation (see above).
 This has two advantages:

 - the “pluck” is a lot easier (and more discreet) than the “whack” that the higher finger would need to do in order to do our preliminary intonation-check

-For a larger discussion about the use of intermediate notes in shifting click here.
+For a larger discussion about the use of intermediate notes in shifting click on the following link:

 We can create a hierarchy of difficulty for the different circumstances in which we need to find a note in a new hand position.
 Here it is, in order of increasing difficulty.
 Each type is illustrated in the musical example that follows: